Thai Green Curry Noodle Soup Recipe

 This Thai Green Noodle Soup is a flavorful and aromatic noodle soup recipe that is a must-make if you love a delicious bowl of noodles for your meals.

-It gets its robust Thai flavors from Thai green curry paste and creaminess from the use of coconut milk.
+It gets its robust Thai flavors from Thai green curry paste and creaminess from coconut milk.

 Ingredients

-Noodles – I use the good old egg noodles to make this soup, but you can experiment and use any noodles you want.
+Noodles – I use egg noodles to make this soup, but feel free to experiment with any type of noodles you prefer.

-You can go for whole wheat noodles, or gluten-free noodles, for a healthier alternative.
+You can go for whole wheat noodles as an alternative.

-Green Curry Paste – One of the main ingredients in this Green Curry Noodles recipe is the green curry paste.
+Green Curry Paste is one of the main ingredients in this Green Curry Noodles recipe.

-I like to make Green Curry Paste at home, as the freshness and taste of homemade paste is unmatchable, but if you have a time crunch, then buy a jar.
+I like to make Green Curry Paste at home, as the freshness and taste of homemade paste are unmatchable, but if you have a time crunch, you can buy a jar.

-Coconut Milk – Coconut milk gives creaminess along with a beautiful flavor to the soup.
+Coconut Milk gives creaminess and a beautiful flavor to the soup.

-Oil – You can use any cooking oil of your choice to prepare this noodle soup.
+Oil – You can use any cooking oil to prepare this noodle soup.

-Vegetable Broth – I used vegetable broth to make the base of this noodle soup but you can use chicken broth too.
+Vegetable Broth – I used vegetable broth to make the base of this noodle soup, but you can also use chicken broth.

-Veggies – I used mushrooms, broccoli, and spinach but you can use any veggies that you like.
+Veggies – I used mushrooms, broccoli, and spinach, but you can use any veggies you like.

-Boychoy, bell peppers, zucchini, baby corn, etc work great.
+Bell peppers, bok choy, zucchini, and baby corn, among others, also work great.

-Others – You will also need scallions, onions, fresh ginger, garlic, sugar, rice wine vinegar, lime juice, and salt.
+Others – You will also need scallions (green onions), onions, fresh ginger, garlic, sugar, rice wine vinegar, freshly squeezed lime juice, and salt.

-How To Make Thai Green Curry Noodle Soup
+How To Make Thai Green Curry Flavored Noodle Soup

-Boil 50 g of egg noodles according to package directions.
+Boil 1.8 oz (50 g) of egg noodles according to package directions.
 Drain and set aside.

 Oil heating in a pan.

-Once the oil is hot, add 2 scallions (chopped), ¼ cup chopped onions, and 2 chopped shallots, and saute for about 2 minutes.
+Add the following ingredients once the oil is hot, and saute for about 2 minutes.

 Scallions, onions and shallots added to the pan.